michalvankodev/michalvankodev-site/_posts/blog/2021-05-07-introduction-javascript-to-javascript-application-testing.md

 There are different frameworks and approaches for creating _DOM_ elements.
 These elements can have different representations of their state in the _HTML_.
-Developers should agree on the practice of selecting these elements tests that suits them best.
+Developers should agree on the practice of selecting these elements in tests that suits them best.
-You should try to target elements in a way that you can be sure that the **results will be consistent** even after different layout changes that might happen through the lifetime of the project.
+You should try to target elements in a way that you can be sure that the **results will be consistent** even after different layout changes that might happen throughout the lifetime of the project.
 Therefore I'd say that [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath) is not the recommended way.
 To have selectors that are reliable and not changing with different layout changes we can use `id` attributes or even more sophisticated `data-*` attributes.
 With `data-*` attributes we can target multiple nodes with the same identifier and establish a convention that will make sure that the elements with these attributes are being used in the tests so if they are changed/deleted, there will have to be a change in the tests as well.